Florida Lifestyle 2min Read

 Florida Sinkholes: What Homeowners Need to Know

-Sinkholes in Florida can make the ground beneath your feet can shift—sometimes literally.
+Sinkholes in Florida can make the ground beneath your feet shift—sometimes literally.
 But not every dip, crack, or collapse in your yard is a sinkhole, and understanding the difference matters when it comes to your homeowners insurance.
 In this guide, we’ll break down what sinkholes are, how they differ from other ground collapses, and what you can do to protect your home.

 What Is a Sinkhole?